marstr/baronial/README.md

 $ baronial commit -m "Brewed Awakenings" -t 2019-08-01 -c "My usual morning ritual"
 ```

-The debit command above removes $2.15 from both my credit card and my grocery budget (I know, I know, coffee from a shop
+The debit command above removes USD 2.15 from both my credit card and my grocery budget (I know, I know, coffee from a shop
 isn't exactly a grocery expense.
 You can categorize things however you choose.)
 Notice, that I can subtract the same
 amount from two sources at once.
 This will be the most common situation, as most transactions will be categorized in a
 single way.
 But keep in mind that if you need to split up a transaction, it isn't until the `commit` command is run that